LSXPrime/soundflow-docs/src/content/docs/core-concepts.md

 The `AudioEngine` is the heart of SoundFlow.
 It's responsible for:

 *   **Initializing and managing the audio backend:** SoundFlow supports multiple audio backends (e.g., `MiniAudio`), which handle the low-level interaction with the operating system's audio API.
 The `AudioEngine` abstracts away the backend details, providing a consistent interface for higher-level components.
+*   **Enumerating and Managing Audio Devices:** The engine can list available playback and capture devices and allows switching between them during runtime.
 *   **Controlling audio device settings:** The engine allows you to configure parameters like sample rate, channel count, and buffer size.
-*   **Driving the audio processing loop:** The `AudioEngine` runs a dedicated, high-priority thread that continuously processes audio data.
+*   **Driving the audio processing loop:** The `AudioEngine` runs a dedicated, high-priority thread (or uses backend-driven callbacks) that continuously processes audio data.
 This ensures real-time performance and minimizes latency.
 *   **Providing the root of the audio graph:** The engine hosts the `Master` mixer, which is the starting point for building complex audio processing pipelines.

 **Key Properties:**

-*   `SampleRate`: The audio sample rate (e.g., 44100 Hz).
+*   `SampleRate`: The audio sample rate (e.g., 44100 Hz, 48000 Hz).
 *   `Channels`: The number of audio channels (e.g., 2 for stereo).
 *   `Capability`:  Indicates whether the engine is configured for `Playback`, `Recording`, `Mixed` (both), or `Loopback`.
 *   `SampleFormat`: The format of audio samples (e.g., `F32` for 32-bit floating-point).
-*   `Backend`: The currently active audio backend.
 *   `IsDisposed`: Indicates whether the engine has been disposed.
+*   `CurrentPlaybackDevice`, `CurrentCaptureDevice`: Information about the currently active audio devices.
+*   `PlaybackDevices`, `CaptureDevices`: Lists of available audio devices.

 **Key Methods:**

 *   `CreateEncoder(...)`: Creates an instance of an `ISoundEncoder` for the current backend.
 *   `CreateDecoder(...)`: Creates an instance of an `ISoundDecoder` for the current backend.
+*   `UpdateDevicesInfo()`: Refreshes the list of available audio devices.
+*   `SwitchDevice(...)`, `SwitchDevices(...)`: Changes the active playback and/or capture device.
 *   `SoloComponent(...)`: Isolates a specific `SoundComponent` in the audio graph for debugging or monitoring.
 *   `UnsoloComponent(...)`: Removes a component from the soloed state.
 *   `Dispose()`: Releases the resources used by the `AudioEngine`.